rust-lang/book/src/ch13-01-closures.md

 called.
 If the `Option` is `None`, `f` will be called once.
 Because all closures implement `FnOnce`, `unwrap_or_else` accepts the most different kinds of closures and is as flexible as it can be.

+> Note: Functions can implement all three of the `Fn` traits too.
+If what we
+> want to do doesn’t require capturing a value from the environment, we can use
+> the name of a function rather than a closure where we need something that
+> implements one of the `Fn` traits.
+For example, on an `Option<Vec<T>>` value,
+> we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the
+> value is `None`.

 Now let's look at the standard library method, `sort_by_key` defined on slices, that takes a closure that implements `FnMut` to see how that differs.
 The